-Furthermore, if the stats show most of your mobile users spend less time or interact less with long-form articles, it’s worth experimenting with shorter content or breaking the post down in bite-sized pieces.
-If certain campaigns worked better on desktop than mobile, there’s likely a way to optimize your call to action for avid smartphone users.
+Furthermore, if the stats show most of your mobile users spend less time or interact less with long-form articles, it’s worth experimenting with shorter content or breaking the post down into bite-sized pieces.
+If certain campaigns worked better on a desktop than mobile, there’s likely a way to optimise your call to action for avid smartphone users.

 Other than raw data, targeted surveys and one-on-one interviews can also prove invaluable in understanding your mobile audience.
 Either way, the worst thing you can do is create a cross-platform content strategy in a vacuum.

 3. Be Responsive

 One of the newest buzzwords on the block, responsive design refers to a website that automatically scales itself to various resolutions and relevant screen sizes.
 There are four basic screen sizes you need to consider adapting your content for – desktop, laptop, tablet and smartphone.